Austin Kleon – Roube Como Um Artista

 Draw a line.
 Draw another line next to it.

-Faça uma linha.
-Faça outra linha paralela.
+Desenhe uma linha.
+Desenhe outra linha ao lado dela.

 How many lines are there?

-Quantas linhas temos?
+Quantas linhas existem?

 Well there is the first line you drew.